-The "Red Shirt" protesters are supporters of Thaksin Shinawatra, the prime minister ousted in a 2006 bloodless coup.
+The "Red Shirts" are supporters of Thaksin Shinawatra, the former Thai prime minister ousted in a 2006 bloodless coup.

-Like Thaksin, the Red Shirts draw their support from the poorest sections of society, in particular the north and northeast of Thailand.
+Like Thaksin, the Red Shirts draw their support from the poorest sections of society, in particular Thailand's north and northeast.

 Since the 2006 ousting of Thaksin Shinawatra, Thailand's former prime minister, the country has been gripped by waves of political protest, some of it violent.

 Thaksin, who has lived in exile since the coup, frequently addresses mass rallies of supporters via video link, statements on pro-Red Shirt websites, blogs and via Twitter.